wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

 - Introduction of Public Folder mailboxes – no more legacy Public Folders

 # Installing Exchange

+Note: For this section, it is recommended to also check [Microsoft Docs](https://docs.microsoft.com/en-us/exchange/plan-and-deploy/prerequisites?view=exchserver-2016) for the latest prerequisites.

 1. Privileges of account used during setup
     - Domain Admin, Enterprise Admin and Schema Admin